-Moneyfarm primarily invests in ETF’s and this is the fund fee associated with those particular instruments.
-With Moneyfarm, this is a flat fee of 0.20%.
+Moneyfarm primarily invests in Exchange Traded Funds and this is the fund fee associated with those particular instruments.
+With Moneyfarm, this comes in at an average of 0.2%.

 Otherwise known as the cost of the transaction and can vary depending on where and when Moneyfarm makes your investment.
-The cost can be anything up to 0.09%.
+The cost is an annual average of 0.10%

 Trading and Other Fees

 The great thing about the done for you service and this transparent pricing structure is that there are no additional subscription fees to use the service and no trading fees, which with other providers can cost up to £13.95 per trade (and sometimes even more).

 Moneyfarm’s pension fee structure is the same as that for their stocks and shares ISA account and General Investment Account which I discussed above.
 They also base their fees on your total funds across all accounts, not just one.
 Another great thing is they don’t charge you any kind of admin fee for drawdowns on your pension account either, which, depending on the value of the pot, could see you saving hundreds per year compared to some other mainstream providers.

 Opening an Account with Moneyfarm

 Joining Moneyfarm can be done quickly and easily online.
 It took me less than 10 minutes to register and get set up; though I did have to wait a day for extra ID verification – I imagine that this can be hit and miss and some users could be accepted right away.

 You’re initially prompted with a questionnaire to determine the level of risk you’re comfortable taking at which point they will pick a portfolio for you.
 Then, all you need is your National Insurance Number, photo ID such as a passport or driving license and proof of address (a phone or utility bill will do).
 Overall, it’s pretty stress-free and in terms of ease of use, this was one of the smoothest onboarding processes I’ve encountered.